Chiwanza vows to fight suspension

 “The alleged acts of misconduct are as follows:

 “1.
-Presenting fake credentials to the Zifa Electoral Committee in 2018 elections by fraudulently misleading that you had the requisite 5 years from a certain football club when this was not the case, as is prescribed in article 32(4) of the Zifa constitution.
+Presenting fake credentials to the ZIFA Electoral Committee in 2018 elections by fraudulently misleading that you had the requisite five years from a certain football club when this was not the case, as is prescribed in article 32(4) of the ZIFA constitution.

 “2.
 Deliberately and persistently leaking highly confidential association information at times mostly exaggerated, inaccurate or outright lies to the public domain.